 Get to Know Our Community

-Pocono Television Network co-host Christina Luna caught up with members of the Hispanic Poconos community at a recent Pocono Latin Fest: hear their songs and stories in the segment below.
+Pocono Television Network co-host Christina Luna caught up with members of the Hispanic Poconos community at Pocono Latin Fest: hear their songs and stories in the segment below.

 Hispanic community members are a valued part of the Pocono Mountains Visitors Bureau family!
 Learn more about what Hispanic heritage means to Pocono Television Network co-host Christina Luna and local partner and national speaker Dr. Damary Bonilla-Rodriguez.